Louis R. Jones: Postwar duties

 Jones remained with 1st Marine Division after the War and was sent to North China in September 1945.
 His 1st Division, with Major General Dewitt Peck in command, was tasked with repatriating more than 650,000 Japanese soldiers and civilians still resident in that part of China.
 They were also tasked with guarding of supply trains, bridges and depots to keep food and coal moving into the cities.
 Jones also participated in the skirmishes with People's Liberation Army soldiers attacking supply depots.

 For his service in North China, Jones was decorated with his third Legion of Merit by the army and also received Order of the Cloud and Banner, 4th Class personally from Chiang Kai-shek.
 Jones subsequently returned to the United States in June 1946 and was appointed president of Marine Corps Equipment Board at Marine Corps Schools at Quantico, Virginia.

 He retired from this capacity on June 30, 1949.
 Following his retirement from the Marine Corps, Jones was advanced to the rank of major general on the retired list for having been specially commended in combat.

-Jones died on February 2, 1973, and is buried together with his wife Rhita Wilmer Jones (1893–1984) and their three sons at Arlington National Cemetery, Virginia.
+Jones died on February 2, 1973, and is buried together with his wife Rhita Wilmer Jones (1893–1984), three sons, and a daughter at Arlington National Cemetery, Virginia.